 The Trust is proud to provide financial support to a number of wolf conservation projects

 .
 We support projects across the globe, from America

 We have a whole range of interesting Wolf Conservation Presentations available which we are happy to bring to your group or club.
 Maybe you would prefer to come to the UK Wolf Centre?
 We can do that too with a presentation in our Education Centre.

 of our supporters group has grown to over two thousand, with lots of new events

 and offers to make membership worthwhile and new things coming along all the time.

-We have become much more proactive on the education front.
-We employ an Education Officer who is building up a wide range of events and activities to promote conservation in all its guises to school children
+We have become much more proactive on the education front & offer a wide range of events and activities to promote conservation in all its guises to school children

 of all ages.
 We also provide interesting and rewarding work experience